ServiceNow/Fast-LLM/docs/index.md

 ## Collaboration and Contribution

-As we continue to expand Fast-LLM, we're looking for contributions from the community to help shape its future.
+As Fast-LLM evolves, we invite the community to contribute and help shape its future.
 We welcome:

 -   **Testing and Bug Fixes:** Help us identify issues and improve stability.
--   **Feature Development:** Contribute new capabilities, such as custom kernels or support for alternative hardware like AMD and Intel.
+-   **Feature Development:** Contribute new models, new training features, and new optimizations.
--   **Documentation and Tutorials:** Make Fast-LLM more accessible by improving our [documentation](https://servicenow.github.io/Fast-LLM) and writing practical guides.
+-   **Documentation and Tutorials:** Make Fast-LLM more accessible by improving our documentation and writing practical guides.

 Fast-LLM is more than just software, it's a community.
-Get involved by exploring our [contribution guidelines](https://github.com/ServiceNow/Fast-LLM/CONTRIBUTING.md) and engaging with us on [GitHub Discussions](https://github.com/ServiceNow/Fast-LLM/discussions).
+Get involved by exploring our [contribution guidelines](developers/contributing.md) and engaging with us on [GitHub Discussions](https://github.com/ServiceNow/Fast-LLM/discussions).

 ## Getting Started

 Ready to dive in?
-Check out our [quick-start guide](quick-start) for an overview of how to set up and run Fast-LLM on different platforms, including [Slurm](https://slurm.schedmd.com) and [Kubernetes](https://kubernetes.io).
+Check out our [quick-start guide](quick-start.md) for an overview of how to set up and run Fast-LLM on different platforms, including [Slurm](https://slurm.schedmd.com) and [Kubernetes](https://kubernetes.io).
 Explore the [examples](https://github.com/ServiceNow/Fast-LLM/tree/main/examples) for pre-configured setups to help you get started quickly with your own training experiments.

 For any questions or issues, open an [issue](https://github.com/ServiceNow/Fast-LLM/issues) or join the [community discussion](https://github.com/ServiceNow/Fast-LLM/discussions).